 (4) Applicant must be then recommended by the MAT Committee for Admission and Retention in Teacher Education;

-(5) Passing score on a basic skills test (reading, writing, and math) or an ACT of 24 or above;
+(5) Passing score on a basic skills test (reading, writing, and math) during first 9 hours of coursework;